 Changes in assumptions, each in isolation, may change the fair value of the Fox Option.
 Generally, a decrease in the equity value of the investor units, volatility and the probability of Fox getting licensed and an increase in DLOM and DLOC may result in a decrease in the fair value of the Fox Option.
-Due to the inherent uncertainty of determining the fair value of the Fox Option Liability, the fair value of the Fox Option Liability may fluctuate from period to period.
+Due to the inherent uncertainty of determining the fair value of the Fox Option Liability may fluctuate from period to period.
 Additionally, the fair value of the Fox Option Liability may differ significantly from the value that would have been used had a readily available market existed for FanDuel.
 In addition, changes in the market environment and other events that may occur over the life of the Fox Option may cause the losses ultimately realized on the Fox Option to be different than the unrealized losses reflected in the valuations currently assigned.
 Please see Note 20 "Fair Value Measurements" to the consolidated financial statements included in Part II, "Item 8.
 Financial Statements and Supplementary Data" of this Annual Report.
-The range in fair value as of December 31, 2024, is \$197 million to \$2,512 million, assuming a 10% increase/decrease in the equity value of the investor units and using the upper and lower end of the ranges of volatility, DLOC and DLOM, as disclosed in Note 20 to the audited consolidated financial statements as of December 31, 2024 and December 31, 2023, and for the years ended December 31, 2024, December 31, 2023 and December 31, 2022.
+The range in fair value as of December 31, 2024, is \$197 million to \$2,512 million, assuming a 10% increase/decrease in the equity value of the investor units and using the upper and lower end of the ranges of volatility, DLOC and DLOM, as disclosed in Note 20 to the audited consolidated financial statements as of December 31, 2024, December 31, 2023 and December 31, 2024.